Online Integrative Counselling & Psychotherapy Godalming

 This is the therapy I offer (specifically 'The Clarkson Five Relational Model')

-As an 'Integrative Counsellor' I treat the client as a whole - taking experiences from their whole life into account.
-I am lead by the clients needs using person - centred and psychodynamic approaches.
-I use therapies (in the style of those mentioned above) that facilitate the clients awareness of behaviours and influences.
-Increasing awareness and providing useful psychological tools empowers clients in the areas of better relating with others and making good life choices.
+As an 'Integrative Counsellor', I treat the client as a whole.
+Taking experiences from their whole life into account.
+I am led by the client's needs using person-centered and psychodynamic approaches.
+I use therapies (in the style of those mentioned above) that facilitate the client's awareness of behaviours and influences.
+Increasing awareness and providing useful psychological tools empower clients in the areas of better relating with others and making good life choices.